AndreasHeger/CGATReport/doc/Advanced.rst

 The best way to do this is to create a base tracker that all trackers within a project are derived from.
 In the example below, the trackers are all derived from the :class:`RnaseqTracker` class::

+   from SphinxReport.Tracker import *
+   from SphinxReport.Utils import PARAMS as P

    EXPORTDIR=P['rnaseq_exportdir']
    DATADIR=P['rnaseq_datadir']
    DATABASE=P['rnaseq_backend']